davidstosik/rebuilding_rails/README.md

 I decided to `rescue NameError` for a slightly less horrible hack handling both favicon.ico and other 404s.
 I also learned that `NoMethodError` is a subclass of `NameError`, so I don't need to rescue both.

+### Exercise One: Debugging the Rack Environment

+I wanted a prettier print but did not find any out-of-the-box solution except `JSON.pretty_generate`.
+Probably not even perfect...

+Also forgot I had to restart rackup for every change in the application.